alrieckert/lazarus/tools/install/win/readme.txt

 FPCBINDIR: Path to the directory containing some utilities used by fpc
 GDBDIR: Path to the directory containing the mingw gdb debugger installation
 BUILDDIR: Path to build directory.
-LICENSEDIR: Path to the directory containing translations of the GPL license

 C Run create_installer.bat